LEGAL MARCH MADNESS BETTING GUIDE FOR 2020

 We’ll cover the legalities of betting on basketball and the NCAA Tournament in the United States, offer our tips and strategies, analyze why different strategies for betting on the tournament, and even a look at why so many people love betting on which college basketball teams will survive the Big Dance.

-Is it legal to bet on the March Madness college basketball tournament in the US?
+Is it legal to bet on the NCAA Men's Division I Basketball Tournament in the US?

 Bovada is the highest rated online sportsbook that caters specifically to US players.
 They currently offer a 50% matching bonus up to $250 to bet on March Madness basketball.
 In addition they also offer some incredible free contests and brackets to existing customers where players can win their share of over $25,000 in prize money.